JWWeatherman/yeticold/README.md

 - Cost.
 You will need two computers and two external hard drives.
 If you need to purchase all of these items it should cost less than $500 USD, but this is not an insignificant expense.
 - Time.
 To complete setup you will need to invest 4 hours spread over the course of 1-2 weeks.
 This time includes writing down security words, copying files and scanning QR codes.
+- Privacy.
+While using bitcoin core over Tor does provide signficant privacy advantages over many cold storage solutions using multisig is not very common and a 3 of 7 multisig is even less common.
+This means that someone could look at the blockchain and infer that the owner of the coins is probobly using yeti for cold storage.